 The FHCF statute requires the SBA Trustees to appoint a nine-member FHCF Advisory Council to "provide the board [SBA] with information and advice in connection with its duties" under the FHCF statute.
-The Advisory Council is required to include an actuary, a meteorologist, an engineer, a representative of insurers, a representative of insurers, and three consumer representatives.
+The Advisory Council is required to include an actuary, a meteorologist, an engineer, a representative of insurers, a representative of insurance agents, a representative of reinsurers, and three consumer representatives.